Kristina Killgrove

-Kristina Killgrove (born March 10, 1977) is an American bioarchaeologist, science communicator, and author who primarily covers anthropology and archaeology news and engages in research on ancient Roman skeletons.
-She is a regular contributor to Live Science and previously to Mental Floss, Science Uncovered, and Forbes.
+Kristina Killgrove (born March 10, 1977) is an American bioarchaeologist.
+She has previously contributed and previously to Mental Floss, Science Uncovered, and Forbes, writing on anthropology, archaeology, and research about ancient Roman skeletons.
 From 2012 to 2018, she was faculty in anthropology at the University of West Florida and she has maintained an affiliation as a research scholar at the Ronin Institute since 2011.
 She is currently affiliated with the University of North Carolina at Chapel Hill.

 Biography

 Killgrove grew up in Charlottesville, Virginia, where her father was employed as an engineer for the National Ground Intelligence Center and her mother was a nurse.
 She has one brother.
 She is a graduate of Albemarle High School and the University of Virginia, earning a B.A. with a double major in classical archaeology and Latin.
 Killgrove attended East Carolina University and earned an M.A. in anthropology, then attended the University of North Carolina at Chapel Hill, where she earned an M.A. in classical archaeology and a PhD in anthropology.
 She has taught college courses at the University of West Florida, Vanderbilt University, UNC Chapel Hill, SUNY Cortland, and Durham Technical Community College.
 Killgrove is married to Patrick Reynolds, a GitHub principal engineer and the Oracle of Bacon; they have two children.
 In 2019, she resigned her position as chair of the Society for American Archaeology (SAA) media relations committee to protest SAA's failure to eject an archaeologist accused of sexual harassment from their annual conference.